- 1 Taking your IT contributions to the next level

 • Create and communicate an innovation vision capturing adtech, martech and experience tech

-• Couple strong communication skills with a collaborative, outcome-orientated approach
+• Couple strong communication skills with a collaborative, outcome-oriented approach

 • Embrace transformation objectives and translate them into solutions driving business outcomes